The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Acquisition opportunities

-Problem 5: A 3-week absence revealed that Dani was checking email secretly
+Problem 5: A 3-week absence revealed Dani was checking email secretly

-Month 10, Day 3: Dani “just checked” email “to make sure nothing urgent.”
+Context: Month 10, Day 3, Dani “just checked” email “to make sure nothing urgent.”

-The fix: Accountability partner (her husband) changed the email password.
-Couldn’t check even if I wanted to.
-Forced true absence.
+Accountability partner (her husband) changed the email password.

-The test is only valid if truly absent.
+Principle: The test is only valid if the founder is truly absent.

 Here’s what changed in 10 months.